orange-cloudfoundry/pivotaltrackermirror/README.md

 ### From Api

-This application provide an api more than a frontend.
-Developper or user can use this api.
+This application provides an api more than a frontend.
+Developers or users can use this api.

 [Click here to see the api documentation](/src/docs/asciidoc/generated/api.adoc)